 "... this is why images are made, so that humankind should find its own heart." - Medieval collection of sermons, 13th century

 Whale is a sensory based, interactive, multichannel sound installation strongly rooted in humanity.
 It is an environment where one experiences oneself; the experience is heavily influenced by the user’s own psychology.
 I wanted to make a piece that would hopefully inspire others to look within to find their own inner selves.
+It is through the empowerment of self awareness that the capacity to push oneself to the highest potential begins.

 My work is heavily influenced by Louise Bourgeois, who made a 30x33 feet spider as a metaphor for her mother, titled “Maman.”
 Using the scientific properties of whales, I am making a direct and metaphoric correlation between the physical mass and strength, longevity and complexity of their songs and the ocean, their natural habitat, to my deeper self and inner strength.

 In no way am I a perfect person; in fact, growing up I was often told how imperfect I was.
 The psychological impact has been a great source of tension, pain, suppression but also molded an innate drive to always try to better myself as a person.
-Ultimately, it is not my materialistic achievements that shape me to be the person that I am; it is the hard work that I’ve done on myself, both psychologically and physically, that enables my inner self to physically manifest in my art.
+Ultimately, it is not my materialistic achievements that shape me to be the person that I am; it is the hard work that I’ve done on myself, both psychologically and physically, that enables my inner self to physically manifest in my work.